 Professor Stewart joined the faculty as Visiting Professor of Law following his retirement from the U. S. Department of State, where he served as Assistant Legal Adviser for Private International Law.
 Previously he had been Assistant Legal Adviser for Diplomatic Law and Litigation, for African Affairs, for Human Rights and Refugees, for Law Enforcement and Intelligence, and for International Claims and Investment Disputes, as well as Special Assistant to the Legal Adviser.
 Before joining the government, he was in private practice with Donovan Leisure Newton & Irvine in commercial and antitrust litigation.
 He co-edited the multi-volume Digest of U.S. Practice in International Law for the years 1990-2003.
 He was Adjunct Professor for 25 years and received Georgetown's Charles Fahy award for distinguished adjunct faculty teaching in 2003-2004.
-In 2008 Prof. Stewart was elected to the Inter-American Juridical Committee, which advises the Organization of American States on juridical matters of an international nature and promotes the progressive development and the codification of international law.
+In 2012 Prof. Stewart was re-elected to the Inter-American Juridical Committee, which advises the Organization of American States on juridical matters of an international nature and promotes the progressive development and the codification of international law.
 He is a member of the Board of Editors of the American Journal of International Law, vice-president of the American Branch of the International Law Association, and a member of the Executive Council of the ABA's Section of International Law.
 Professor Stewart directs the Global Law Scholars Program, co-directs the Center on Transnational Business and the Law, and teaches courses in public and private international law, foreign relations law, and international criminal law and civil litigation.
-With Professors Luban and O'Sullivan, he co-authored International and Transnational Criminal Law (Aspen 2009).
+With Professors Luban and O'Sullivan, he co-authored International and Transnational Criminal Law (Aspen 2d ed, 2014).

 Professor Stromseth teaches and writes in the fields of constitutional law, international law, human rights, international security, and post-conflict reconstruction.
 She is co-author of Can Might Make Rights?
 Building the Rule of Law After Military Interventions (2006); editor of Accountability for Atrocities: National and International Responses (2003); and author of The Origins of Flexible Response: The Debate Over NATO Strategy in the 1960s (1988).
 She has also written many articles on topics including constitutional war powers, humanitarian intervention, post-conflict justice, and law and the use of force.
 Professor Stromseth has served in government as Director for Multilateral and Humanitarian Affairs at the National Security Council and as an Attorney-Adviser in the Office of the Legal Adviser at the U.S. Department of State.
 Prior to joining the Law Center faculty in 1991, Professor Stromseth served as a law clerk to U.S. Supreme Court Justice Sandra Day O'Connor and to Judge Louis F. Oberdorfer of the U.S. District Court for the District of Columbia.
 Professor Stromseth is a member of the Council on Foreign Relations and serves on the Editorial Board of the American Journal of International Law.
 She received her doctorate in International Relations at Oxford, where she was a Rhodes Scholar, and her law degree at Yale, where she was a student director of the Lowenstein Human Rights Project.